 Reverting to a Previous Version of WooCommerce ↑ Back to top

 We always recommend using the latest version of all plugins and extensions on your site for security reasons.
-Not to mention taking advantage of any features and functionality now available, so this section is for guidance only.
+Further, the latest version of our plugins and extensions will always have the advantage of any features and functionality now available.
+As a consequence, this section is for guidance only.

 To use a previous version of WooCommerce: